TimoGuy/solanine_vulkan/etc/engine_upgrade.md

 - [x] Rename "Character" to something else
     - [x] Then, import all of the jolt physics stuff into pch!
 That way "JPH::Character" doesn't need a differentiation!

+- [ ] I want to be able to load up the game near instantly!
+    - [ ] Slimegirl.glb's animations take 1.8sec to parse (much better than the former 8sec but seriously sucky).
+        > Specifically, reading in the file into json takes 1892.37ms with the animations vs 24.37ms without the animations.
+        - [ ] Create animation cooker, that takes a .glb file and prints out an animation file that contains all the actions and removes all the animations it had formerly.
+            - [ ] Read file from tiny_gltf and print out animation data into file.
+            - [ ] Rewrite data from tiny_gltf load (after doing `.clear()` to animations) into another .glb file in `models_cooked`
+        - [ ] Rewrite the glb file without its animations and put into `models_cooked` with the just-animation file.

 - [ ] Better level editor.
     - [ ] Update collision box texture for voxel fields.
     - [ ] No physics simulations when the level is in editing mode.